 At first glance, flight attendant seems like the perfect job for any traveler.
 Free flights, constantly traveling to new places and meeting tons of people.
 What more could you want in a job?!

 Yes, you do get great benefits as a flight attendant.
-The thing about this job though is that salaries often leave much to be desired, there are long trainings and you have to work long hours.
+The thing about this job though is that salaries often leave much to be desired, there are long training sessions and you have to work long hours.
 If these things don’t discourage you and you want to get into this line of work, go all in.
 The more experience you have the better the perks get and the more often you will be put on long-distance flights that offer the best opportunity to explore the world (on the airlines’ tab)!

 Tour guide is a great job for slow travelers or people looking to establish roots in a place that’s not home.
 To get your feet wet, link up with a larger company and ask them how you can help out to start familiarizing yourself with the area.
 Take some time to really get to know a place, not just on the surface, but more intimately.
 The more you know about somewhere, the more people will want you to show them around.